sukrit1234/Porfolio_Devlogs/README.md

 ## Recently Research
 Here is my research and implement on my framework based on Unreal Engine 4 Crowd Agent enemy.
 We try to do mechanic good as good possible I can , asset production not good.
-Because of budget but mechanic , I can do just my coding skill https://www.youtube.com/watch?v=FRNQNpVnHhY&list=PLgeLE5TV_JEQEnSU26yIAwCkzfJ-K3JVF&index=24&
+Because of my budget.
+But try to present the mechanics with my programing skill. https://www.youtube.com/watch?v=FRNQNpVnHhY&list=PLgeLE5TV_JEQEnSU26yIAwCkzfJ-K3JVF&index=24&

 ## Hope Land